datacarpentry/rr-automation/README.md

 ### Exercises to go through the class with:

 	scripts to functions:
+		include github here and brief pull/push lessons?

 	clean directories

 	make new from clean (or make from the instance of only one file updated?)

 	intergrate R code with Travis to ensure that nothing has broken between the last change and the new make